-The International Space Station suffered a cooling system malfunction on Dec.
-11, 2013.
+The International Space Station is the largest satellite in orbit.
 This file photo of the station was taken in May 2010 by NASA space shuttle astronauts.

 HOUSTON — The International Space Station suffered a problem with half of its vital cooling system Wednesday (Dec.
 11), resulting in a partial power down of some non-critical systems, NASA officials say.

 According to a NASA statement, "at no time was the crew or the station itself in any danger."
 The six astronauts and cosmonauts on the orbiting laboratory went to sleep as regularly scheduled with no concern for their safety, the statement said.